meltano/meltano/docs/src/docs/getting-started.md

 ## Select entities

 Data sources can contain a lot of different entities.
-Since these may not all be relevant to the report(s) you mean to generate, you might not want Meltano to pull every single entity into your dashboard.
-Currently, as you can see on your screen:
+As a result, you might not want Meltano to pull every data source into your dashboard.
+As you can see on your screen, all of the entities are currently selected by default for `tap-carbon-intensity`.

 ![Entity Selection Modal for tap-carbon-intensity](/images/getting-started-guide/getting-started-03.png)

-All of the entities are currently selected by default for "tap-carbon-intensity."
 Since there are only a few available entities, let's leave it as is and click `Save` to finish configuring our extractor.

 ## Determine where the data will live